 The Exchange further proposes to delete current Rules 7.31(e)(2)(B)(iii) and (iv) (including subparagraph (a) under Rule 7.31(e)(2)(B)(iv)), as the content of such Rules has been covered by the proposed Rules described above and would be incorporated into proposed Rule 7.31(e)(2)(C) (as discussed below), without changes to the current operation of the ALO Order.
+Specifically, Rule

-Specifically, Rule 7.31(e)(2)(B)(iii) has been incorporated into proposed Rule 7.31(e)(2)(B)(i), the content of Rule 7.31(e)(2)(B)(iv) would be clarified by proposed Rules 7.31(e)(2)(B)(ii) and 7.31(e)(2)(C), and the content of Rule 7.31(e)(2)(B)(iv)(a) would be covered by proposed Rule 7.31(e)(2)(B)(i).
-The Exchange also proposes to delete subparagraph (b) under 7.31(e)(2)(B)(iv), which currently describes how ALO Orders would interact with resting Non-Displayed Limit Orders and Non-Routable Limit Orders designated with the Non-Displayed Remove Modifier, as repetitive of rule text in Rule 7.31(d)(2)(B) with respect to Non-Displayed Limit Orders and in Rule 7.31(e)(1)(C) with respect to Non-Routable Limit Orders.
+7.31(e)(2)(B)(iii) has been incorporated into proposed Rule 7.31(e)(2)(B)(i), the content of Rule 7.31(e)(2)(B)(iv) would be clarified by proposed Rules 7.31(e)(2)(B)(ii) and 7.31(e)(2)(C), and the content of Rule 7.31(e)(2)(B)(iv)(a) would be covered by proposed Rule 7.31(e)(2)(B)(i).
 Proposed Rule 7.31(e)(2)(C) would next provide that if any untraded quantity of an ALO Order to buy (sell), whether designated to cancel or not, locks non-displayed interest on the Exchange Book, it would have a working price and display price (if designated to display) equal to its limit price.
 The Exchange notes that this rule text reflects the current behavior of ALO Orders when their limit price locks non-displayed interest on the Exchange Book, which would not change based on whether an ALO Order has been designated to cancel, as proposed.

 The Exchange next proposes to rename current Rule 7.31(e)(2)(B)(v) as Rule 7.31(e)(2)(D) and current Rule 7.31(e)(2)(C) as Rule 7.31(e)(2)(E).
-The Exchange also proposes changes to subparagraphs (i) and (ii) of proposed
+The Exchange also proposes changes to subparagraphs (i) and (ii) of proposed Rule 7.31(e)(2)(E).

-Rule 7.31(e)(2)(E).
 In subparagraphs (i) and (ii), the Exchange proposes to add clarity to its Rules by specifying that the reference to the PBO (PBB) is of an Away Market and proposes to update the paragraph references to reflect the reorganization of the Rule as described above.
-Specifically, the Exchange proposes to update subparagraph (i) to refer to paragraphs (e)(2)(A) (which now describes when an Aggressing ALO Order is eligible to trade), (e)(2)(B)(i) - (ii) (which now describe the processing of any untraded quantity of an ALO Order that is not designated to cancel), and (e)(2)(C) of the Rule (which now describes the processing of any untraded quantity of an ALO Order that locks non-displayed interest).
+Specifically, the Exchange proposes to update subparagraph (i) to refer to paragraphs (e)(2)(A) (which now describes when an Aggressing ALO Order is eligible to trade), (e)(2)(B)(i) - (ii) (which now describe the processing of any untraded quantity of an ALO Order that is not designated to cancel), and (e)(2)(C) of the Rule

+(which now describes the processing of any untraded quantity of an ALO Order that locks non-displayed interest).
 The Exchange further proposes to update subparagraph (ii) to refer to paragraphs (e)(1)(A)(ii)(c) and (d) of the Rule, which simply updates the paragraph references consistent with the changes described above to renumber paragraphs (e)(1)(A)(iii) and (iv) as paragraphs (e)(1)(A)(ii)(c) and (d).

-The Exchange also proposes to rename current Rule 7.31(e)(2)(D) as Rule 7.31(e)(2)(F) and modify new Rule 7.31(e)(2)(F) to provide that an ALO Order would not trigger a contra-side MPL Order that is resting at the midpoint to trade, except as specified in Rule 7.31(d)(3)(F).
-Rule 7.31(d)(3)(F), in relevant part and as modified in this filing, would provide that an MPL Order designated with the Non-Display Remove Modifier would trade as the liquidity-taking order with an Aggressing ALO Order or MPL-
+The Exchange also proposes to rename current Rule 7.31(e)(2)(D) as Rule 7.31(e)(2)(F) and modify new Rule 7.31(e)(2)(F) to provide that an ALO Order would not trigger a contra-side MPL Order that is resting at the midpoint to trade, except as specified in proposed Rule 7.31(d)(3)(F).
+Rule 7.31(d)(3)(F), in relevant part and as proposed in this filing, would provide that an MPL Order designated with the Non-Display Remove Modifier would trade as the liquidity-taking order with an Aggressing ALO Order or MPL-ALO Order that has a working price equal to the working price of the MPL Order.8